Back to alternative careers

 For more on being a clerk, see the Institute of Barristers' Clerks.

-Chartered secretaries work as company secretaries and in other senior positions in companies, charities, local government, educational institutions and trade bodies.
+Chartered secretaries, or sometimes referred to as chartered governance professionals (among other terms), work as company secretaries and in other senior positions in companies, charities, local government, educational institutions and trade bodies.

 They’re qualified in company law, accounting, corporate governance, administration, company secretarial practice and management.
 They’re also trained to deal with regulation, legislation and best practice, and to ensure effective operations.

-For more detail about what being a chartered secretary entails, visit the website of the Institute of Chartered Secretaries and Administrators.
+For more detail about what being a chartered secretary entails, visit the website of the Chartered Governance Institute UK & Ireland.

-Many different skills are needed for a legal secretary role, including secretarial, administrative, legal and IT, together with an excellent standard of spoken and written English.
-Legal secretaries can work in law firms, as well as other legal environments, such as in chambers, courts, the police service or local authorities.
+Many different skills are required for a legal secretary role, including secretarial, administrative, legal and IT, together with an excellent standard of spoken and written English.
+Legal secretaries can work in law firms, as well as other legal environments, such as in chambers, courts, the police or local authorities.

 The work of legal secretaries varies greatly, depending on the area of law.
-They’ll often have important responsibilities, liaising with clients and working on important documents.
+They’ll often have important responsibilities, liaising with clients, working on important documents and handling confidential information.

-Career prospects are good and, through experience, it’s possible to move up the ranks, being promoted to positions of greater responsibility or going on to become paralegals or legal executives.
+Career prospects are good and, through experience, it’s possible to move up the ranks, being promoted to positions of greater responsibility such as senior secretary or office manager, or going on to become paralegals or legal executives.

-For some, who have a law degree and/or the LPC/SQE, the valuable practical experience may also open a door to a training contract.
+For some, who have a law degree and/or the Legal Practice Course/Solicitors Qualifying Exam, the valuable practical experience may also open a door to a training contract to qualify as a solicitor.
+You could also work towards qualifying as a barrister.
 For more details on the nature of the job, visit the Institute of Legal Secretaries and PAs website.